careerbuilder/MyCandidatesIntegrationDocumentation/TEE.md

 # Taleo Enterprise Edition (TEE)

 ## FAQ
-*Why are there more candidates in TEE than in mySupply?*
+*Why are there more candidates in TEE than in MyCandidates?*

 Not all candidates will be uploaded.
-If the candidate does not meet the requirements stated here, they will not be found in mysupply.
+If the candidate does not meet the requirements stated here, they will not be found in MyCandidates.
 This can sometimes be a large percentage (think 50%, not 5%).
 See the filters described later in this document.

 *Why does a query in TEE not produce the same candidates as in myCandidates?*